Squikys/comment-Positivity-Detector/README.md

 we use a python library to extract youtube video comments youtube-comment-downloader we use a python library textBlob to see the positivty or negativity of the comments

+it can say whether your youtube video has highly positive , positive , balanced , negative or highly negative comments

 here are some images

 ![image](https://github.com/user-attachments/assets/eae40899-2d62-400e-b11b-183698b9091d)